HL7/cqf-measures/pages/using-cql.md

 For the purposes of quality measurement, when looking for documentation that a particular event did not occur, it must be documented with a reason in order to meet the intent.
 If a reason is not part of the intent, then the absence of evidence pattern should be used, rather than documentation of an event not occurring.

+To address the reason an action did not occur (negation rationale), the eCQM must define the event it expects to occur using appropriate terminology to identify the kind of event (using a value set or direct reference code), and then use additional criteria to indicate that the event did not occur, as well as identifying a reason.

+The following examples differentiate methods to indicate (a) presence of evidence of an action, (b) absence of evidence of an action, and (c) negation rationale for not performing an action.
+In each case, the "action" is an administration of medication included within a value set for "Antithrombotic Therapy".

+#### Presence

+Evidence that "Antithrombotic Therapy" (defined by a medication-specific value set) was administered:

+    define "Antithrombotic Administered":
+      ["MedicationAdministration": "Antithrombotic Therapy"]

+#### Absence

+No evidence that "Antithrombotic Therapy" medication was administered:

+    define "No Antithrombotic Therapy":
+      not exists (
+        ["MedicationAdministration": "Antithrombotic Therapy"]
+      )

+#### Negation Rationale

+Evidence that "Antithrombotic Therapy" medication administration did not occur for an acceptable medical reason as defined by a value set referenced by the eCQM (i.e., negation rationale):

+    define "Antithrombotic Not Administered":
+      ["MedicationAdministration": "Antithrombotic Therapy"] NotAdministered
+        where NotAdministered.negationRationale in "Medical Reason"

+In this example for negation rationale, the logic retrieves a code for a member of the value set "Medical Reason" as the rationale for not administering the medication.
+However, underlying systems might not represent the negated action with a code from the "Antithrombotic Therapy" value set.
+When justifying the reason for not administering a class of medications, clinicians do not specify one of the medications in the class, they specify the entire class.
+Thus, the value set is used as a placeholder to indicate the medication class not administered.
+In this case, implementers need to map the interface terminology for medication class to the value set identifier to indicate whether the negated data element addresses the appropriate expected action.
+Implementations should consider negated actions reported in this way as satisfying the negation rationale criteria.

+Similarly, "Procedure, Not Performed": "Cardiac Surgery" should not require specification of which cardiac surgery in a value set was not performed, but only reference any member of the class of procedures defined by the value set.
+The same process works for any application of negation rationale.

 ### 2.9 Attribute Names

 All attributes referenced in the CQL follow Conformance Requirement 13.